Personal Property

 In general, personal property is anything that is moveable and is not a permanent part of real estate, including items such as business-owned furniture, fixtures, machinery or equipment.

-A taxpayer with personal property subject to taxation must file a Personal Property Declaration with the Plainville Assessor by November 1, annually.
+A taxpayer with personal property subject to taxation must file a Personal Property Declaration with the Plainville Assessor by November 3, 2025.
 Upon request, the Assessor may grant a taxpayer an extension.

 Lessees of personal property must also file a report with the Plainville Assessor by November 1, annually.
 This requirement affects any personal property (other than a Connecticut registered motor vehicle) that is subject to a contract of lease and is in a lessee’s possession.

-If a business has closed or is no longer in Plainville, a "Going Out of Business" form MUST be filed with the Town Clerk's Office.
-You MUST also file the Personal Property form with the Assessor's Office, indicating that you no longer have taxable personal property in the Town of Plainville.
+If a business has closed or is no longer in Plainville, you MUST file the Personal Property form with the Assessment & Revenue Collection Office, indicating that you no longer have taxable personal property in the Town of Plainville.